chico2121/SARA_Dataset/README.md

 # SARA Dataset

-Synthetic dataset used for model training in the IEEE Access paper ["A Body Part Embedding Model With Datasets for Measuring Human Motion Similarity in 2D"](https://ieeexplore.ieee.org/document/9366759)
+Synthetic dataset used for model training in the IEEE Access paper ["A Body Part Embedding Model With Datasets for Measuring Human Motion Similarity in 2D"](https://ieeexplore.ieee.org/document/9366759).
+See [project page](https://chico2121.github.io/bpe/) for more details.

 ## Prerequisites